 - Adjust the seasoning salt + pepper.
 Enjoy!

-- Adjust seasoning salt+pepper as per taste.
+- Adjust seasoning salt and pepper as per taste.

 - Add more broth or milk to lighten the consistency.

 - If using fresh thyme add it with the broth.
-For dried thyme I prefer to add it while sauteing veggies, with garlic.
+For dried thyme, I prefer to add it while sautéing veggies, with garlic.

 - You can make this vegan/dairy-free - please refer to How to make Cream of Mushroom soup vegan/dairy-free discussed earlier in the post.

-- You can make this gluten-free - please refer to How to make Cream of Mushroom soup gluten-free discussed earlier in the post.
+- You can make this gluten-free - please refer to How to Make Cream of Mushroom Soup Gluten-free discussed earlier in the post.